+All current Thomas Edison Charter Schools employees are required to participate in annual security and privacy training.
 All persons who are granted access to the TECS network and other technology resources are expected to use caution and be aware of suspicious communications and unauthorized use of devices and the network.
-When an employee or other user becomes aware of suspicious activity, he/she is to immediately contact the TECS data steward/information security officer with the relevant information.
+When an employee or other user becomes aware of suspicious activity, he/she is to immediately contact the TECS data steward/ information security officer with the relevant information.